blueputty01/md-to-anki/README.md

 ### Input text:

 All notes are imported with the cloze type.
-Underlined text are converted to cloze fields.
-Breaks between notes refer to new fields, and indented text refer to text in the extra field.
-Title text is converted to the tags field.
+Bold text is converted to cloze fields.

+Breaks between notes refer to new fields.

+indented text refer to text in the extra field.
+Alternatively, an extra field may be surrounded by "---"

+Appends at the end of the last imported section.

 > The <ins>Articles of Confederation</ins> defined the government that ran the American Revolution.
 >